mookfist/repo/script.service.mookfist-milights/README.md

-# mookfist-milights Kodi Addon v0.2.0devel
+# mookfist-milights Kodi Addon v0.2.0~beta1

 This addon is for controlling LimitlessLED-based lights (including Milights).

 Supports bridge versions 4, 5 and 6.

+This plugin in beta.

 ## Installation